DominicD56/Dominic-Portfolio/README.md

 # Dominic-Portfolio
 Hello, my name is Dominic, this is my portfolio.
+We are using GitHub.
 [Mciontosh High School](https://www.fcboe.org/mhs)

 ## Contents